alextheoklitou/sei-project-one/readme.md

   * Tasks:
     * Create functions for player and alien movement
     * Create functions for player and alien shooting
-    * Create functions for interaction of shooting lego pieces with aliens and player
+    * Create functions for collisions
+    * Winning or Losing
 * Stage 3 - CSS
   * Duration: 1 day
   * Tasks: